Yarilo/dandelion-desktop/README.md

 ## Disclaimer

 This client is part of [Dandelion Platform](https://github.com/Yarilo/dandelion-platform), an online storage solution built for a Computer Engineering Master's Thesis.
-It is presented here as an academical work, and therefore is not suitable for production use.
+It is presented here as an academic work, and therefore is not suitable for production use.

 ## License
 GNU - GPL v3